Hacker0x01/docs.hackerone.com/docs/programs/security-page.md

 path: "/programs/security-page.html"
 id: "programs/security-page"
 ---
-The Security Page contains key information about your program and your security disclosure policy.
-The Security Page sets expectations of hackers you invite to your bounty program and it also outlines your:
+A program's Security Page contains key information about your program and your security disclosure policy.
+The Security Page sets expectations for hackers you invite to your bounty program and it also outlines your:
 * Disclosure policy
 * Bug eligibility
 * Policy for in-scope eligibility